 “A lynching was an event that occurred over days,” Brewster continues.
 “It seldom involved ropes, and it was torture of an individual.
 So this particular lynching that we ultimately chose typifies what the act of this terror was for black people.
 When we think of lynching, we think of someone being hung up in a tree.
 But oftentimes it was torture that didn’t involve strangulation with a rope; that was always the end stage.”

-Seventy years after the murder of Claude Neil, the film’s main character, Marianna native and poet Lamar Wilson, decided to do a run in Neil’s memory.
-The 14-mile run, which Wilson has undertaken every year on the anniversary since, traces the route to the Marianna Courthouse where Neil was lynched.
+Seventy years after the murder of Claude Neal, the film’s main character, Marianna native and poet Lamar Wilson, decided to do a run in Neil’s memory.
+The 14-mile run, which Wilson has undertaken every year on the anniversary since, traces the route to the Marianna Courthouse where Neal was lynched.
 “We came across this story of Lamar because we had a specific intention to figure out,” Stephenson explains.
 “We wanted to go beyond stories about descendants; we were interested in how families are affected, so we were looking at the impact on community—how the terror affects the whole community or town and not just the descendants.”
 Wilson had asked his grandmother about the crime, but like so many, she was apprehensive to discuss details.
 After three years of the annual run, some in the community discouraged Lamar to continue and not stir things up.

 “We’d found a story that had a contemporary relevance,” Stephenson says.
 “We’d been behind Lamar’s running, really wanting to place the past as it relates to the present, and just commemorating for him the ongoing stories of police brutality in his run as well.”